18F/tock/api-docs/hours-by-quarter-by-user.md

-**Hours by Quarter and User Info**
+**Hours by quarter and user info**
 ----
-To fetch an hourly summary of all submitted timecards, by year, by quarter, and by user.
+To fetch an hourly summary of all submitted timecards by year, by quarter, and by user.

 * **URL**